tangrams/choropleth-demos/README.md

 ### Local demos

-These examples use large files stored on [git LFS](https://git-lfs.github.com/) – to see them in action:
+These examples use large files stored on [git LFS](https://git-lfs.github.com/).
+To see them in action:

-- clone this repo and navigate to its directory
-- install git LFS with `homebrew install git-lefs`
+- install git LFS with `homebrew install git-lfs`
-- run `git lfs pull`
+- clone this repo with `git lfs clone git@github.com:tangrams/choropleth-demos.git`
 - serve the repo locally

 Data transformation and property modification<br>